UglyChristmasSweater.com

-UglyChristmasSweater.com is a Michigan-based holiday apparel company that specializes in ugly Christmas sweaters both online and through retail locations.
+UglyChristmasSweater.com is an American holiday apparel company based in Michigan that specializes in ugly Christmas sweaters both online and through retail locations.
 The company is owned by brothers Fred and Mark Hajjar, headquartered in Walled Lake, Michigan, has 48 employees and a warehouse that spans 42,000 feet.

 History

 UglyChristmasSweater.com was founded in 2012.
 The company was the first to introduce a customizable ugly Christmas sweater where visitors can create their own customized Ugly Christmas Sweater by selecting patterns, colors and uploading a photo of their choosing.